YOUR QUESTIONS ANSWERED.

 WILL I BE ABLE TO HAVE A VOICE IN MY OWN COMMUNITY?

 Absolutely!
 We always encourage residents to be participants in our Resident Council.
-You can actively participate in important decisions that affect activities, outings, dining, programming, and more.
+You can actively participate in important decisions that affect entertainment, outings, dining, programming, and more.

 SINCE I’M HEALTHY, WHY SHOULD I PAY FOR A CONTINUUM OF CARE?

-None of us can predict tomorrow, and if you were to live out your days in your Independent Living apartment home without ever needing long-term care, you’d be a fortunate person.
-However, if you develop medical needs that can’t be met by your Independent Living community, you would have to move into a care center and pay the market rate, which can be surprisingly high.
-The monthly cost for Skilled Nursing, for example, averages between $4,502 and $7,604 in this area, plus the costs of the move, at a time when your body (and your family) is already stressed.
-Ask yourself how much peace of mind is worth to you.
+None of us can predict tomorrow, and if you were to live out your days in your Independent Living residence without ever needing long-term care, you’d be a fortunate person.
+However, if you develop medical needs, you would have to move into a care center and pay the market rate, which can be surprisingly high.
+Consider that this may occur at a time when your body (and your family) is already stressed.
+At PineCrest, those who live in Independent Living prior to a care need can receive significant discounts for care, plus, the transition tends to be less stressful within the continuum of care provided on one campus.
+Your care team will be comprised of folks you already know, plus, the great friends you’ve made along the way remain nearby!
+Having a plan like the one available at PineCrest seems to check all the boxes of a smart plan.
+Besides, how much is peace of mind worth to you?

 ASSISTED LIVING OR SKILLED NURSING?
 HOW DO I KNOW WHERE MY LOVED ONE BELONGS?